Christopher Sainsbury: Career

+Sainsbury is the composer for opera, The Visitors, a First Nation's perspective centered on telling the story of the eve of colonisation in Australia, premiering world wide in October 2023 via Victorian Opera.

 Music

 Sainsbury writes music for many different ensembles and in varying styles.
 He describes himself as "a regionalist composer" as a way to acknowledge his regional upbringing as his most important influence on his music.
-He cites composers James Penberthy, Steve Swallow and Hans Werner Henze as influences in his music, as well as genres including jazz and surf music.
+He cites composers as varied as James Penberthy, Steve Swallow and Hans Werner Henze as influences in his music, as well as genres including jazz and surf music.
 He has written for many different instrumentations ranging from solo to orchestral pieces, some of which has been described as "orchestral surf music."

 Recognition

 In 2020, he was awarded the APRA Art Music Inaugural National Luminary Award in recognition of his work with Ngarra-Burria; an award he says is also "a recognition that the program is built on the back of my 35 years work as a composer and 30 years work in Indigenous music education".